Does Shampoo That Makes Hair Curly Work (+ Our Top Picks)

 This curl-quenching formula from Ouidad does just that and more!

-Those who have neglected curly hair deal with frizz heavily, and this shampoo targets that concern first and foremost.
+Those who have neglected curly hair struggle with frizz, and this shampoo targets that concern first and foremost.

 7. Maui Moisture Curl Quench

-Those who want their hair as refreshed and unstressed as a tropical vacation can count on the assistance of Maui Moisture to help their locks look and feel their best.
+Those who want their hair as refreshed and stress-free as a tropical vacation can count on Maui Moisture to help their locks look and feel their best.

 It also contains aloe vera, coconut milk, and flower and fruit extracts.